oapicf/endoflife.date-api-clients/clients/scala-akka/generated/docs/DefaultApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = DefaultApi("https://endoflife.date")
-    val product: String = product_example // String | Product URL as per the canonical URL on the endofife.date website
+    val product: String = product_example // String | Product URL as per the canonical URL on the endofife.date website.

     val cycle: String = cycle_example // String | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0.